Gizra/og/docs/access.md

 ### Alter group content permissions

-In addition to altering group level permissions, Organic Groups also allows to alter access to group content entity operations, this time using an event listener.
+In addition to altering group level permissions, OG also allows to alter access to group content entity operations, this time using an event listener.

 ```php
 <?php